tien/reactive-dot/apps/docs/vue/getting-started/query.md

 ## Refreshing queries

-Certain query, like runtime API calls & reading of storage entries doesn't create any subscriptions.
+Certain query, like runtime API calls doesn't create any subscriptions.
 In order to get the latest data, they must be manually refreshed.

 ```vue
 <script setup lang="ts">